 [t]he transmission of the texts in codices is an important indicator, not only of the social status of the majority of Christians (clearly they belonged to urban business classes which were literate rather than literary), but also of the status accorded these books.
 Since their importance lay in their testimony to Jesus, they had a secondary function.
 As Papias put it, he preferred the living and abiding voice to books.
 But clearly testimonies, both oral and written, were valued in the new communities of believers; and doubtless, partly for convenience, but also because these believers were practical people who used notebooks every day for their business dealings, these testimonies were committed to codices.

 So what are we to make of this excerpt, then, if it does not denigrate texts?
 Gamble explicitly claims that this Papian fragment “is not denigrating texts”.
 Gamble cites Galen of Pergamon (A.D.
 129 — ca. A.D.
 210) to show that preference for a “living voice” to “what is written” is proverbial among craftspeople, who seek tutelage from a master craftsman but who nonetheless use manuals; Gamble also cites Quintilian (ca. A.D.
 35–A.D.
 100) and Seneca the Younger (4 B.C.–A.D.
 65) to show that similar phrases and sentiments were current among rhetoricians (who would practice rhetoric under the guidance of a tutor, but would use written notes and written examples, in the context of live demonstration and feedback) and in philosophical schools (where teachers would engage the community orally, but would refer to, and engage with, written dialogues and handbooks of sorts).
-Gamble is citing an essay by Lovejoy Alexander in his analysis of the fragment from Papias; Lovejoy asks:
+In his analysis of the fragment from Papias, Gamble is citing an essay by Loveday Alexander; Loveday herself asks:

 Was this [prejudice against the written word] a view peculiar to Christians in the second century?
 Are there other areas of Graeco-Roman culture where such a view would have found acceptance, or were the Christians alone in espousing this prejudice against the written word?